 What are essential functions?

-- The employer’s assessment of essential in job descriptions that are prepared before the employer advertises for the position
+- The employer’s assessment of essentials in job descriptions that are prepared before the employer advertises for the position

 - Whether the sole purpose of the position is to perform one function (e.g. loading and unloading boxes or entering information into a database)